1.3.2023

 At Cogo, we’re on a mission to empower hundreds of millions of people and businesses to measure, understand and reduce their carbon footprint.
 But changing behaviour is no mean feat.

 Our researchers identified that one of the key barriers to climate action is carbon literacy.
-The majority of UK consumers understand the scale of the climate crisis and the need to lower their carbon footprint, but they find carbon emissions difficult to understand, and consequently, they lack the confidence to take climate action.
+Most people are aware of climate change and the need to lower their carbon footprint, but they find carbon emissions difficult to understand, and consequently, they lack the confidence to take climate action.

-Our model uses bank transactions to work out transport carbon footprints.
-We use an average amount of fuel purchased per pound spent at a petrol station to calculate emissions.
+We analyse bank transactions to determine the carbon footprint associated with your transport choices.
+We use an average amount of fuel purchased per pound to calculate emissions.
 Similarly, we know the average emissions per pound spent on public transport.
 We also know how much carbon each method of transport emits for travelling the same distance.
 Using this information, we can work out savings from using public transport instead of driving.

-We use your bank transactions to calculate food carbon footprints.
+We calculate the carbon footprint of your diet by using purchasing data.
 Averages are used since we can’t see exactly what people ordered or bought at the supermarket.
 Most of the emissions come from producing the different types of food that make up a typical diet.
 We then adjust the maths to reflect swapping out meat with plant-based alternatives and work out the difference to find carbon savings.

 Equipping people with knowledge about their carbon footprint and potential carbon savings helps improve carbon literacy.
 Consequently, people are more likely to take positive steps to reduce their carbon footprint.